invisibleroads/invisibleroads-tutorials/life-languages-communicate.rst

-    beware ulterior motives = caras vemos, corazones no sabemos help them because one day you might need help too = arrieros somos y en el camino nos encontramos you are so happy = se ríe más que una caja de dientes en una vitrina
+    beware ulterior motives = caras vemos, corazones no sabemos help them because one day you might need help too = arrieros somos y en el camino nos encontramos you are so happy = se ríe más que una caja de dientes en una vitrina you who are guilty should not be accusing others = if you have a straw tail, don't go near the flame = el que tiene rabo de paja, no se arrima a la candela

 French